bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 Before Starting With Modules
 --------------------------------------------------
-The instructions below are given for assembling a .jar file via sbt in Scala.
+The instructions below are given for assembling a .JAR file via sbt in Scala.

 It is meant that all necessary services are deployed for the module and you know for sure: